12/01/20 Drone maker DJI announces that drones have helped rescue over 500 people around the world from danger. see

-We have a number of cameras and payloads that can be used or deployed on this remarkable drone, including the standard DJI X3, DJI Z3, and the FLIR XT 640 (30hz, 13mm) cameras.
+We have a number of cameras and payloads that can be used or deployed on our drones, including the X5 with three fixed lenes and a zoom for the Inspire 2 and the standard DJI X3, DJI Z3 ZOOM camera, and the high-res FLIR XT 640 (30hz, 13mm) cameras.
 Using a drop mechanism, we are able to drop life vests, clothing, medicine, water, communication tools, etc. to a found victim or person in peril or need.
 We recently added a high lumen, tactical light to illuminate search areas from the air in remote areas.
 Finally, we have an underwater sonar device that can be dragged by the Inspire 1 to monitor the bottom of lake or stream if our searching takes us underwater.

 While searching for a missing person, we usually use either a grid type search pattern or an active real-time viewing search method.
 With either method, we record numerous, overlapping high-resolution images that are viewed for content and analyzed for anomalies and objects of interest by an on-site image specialist and, after uploading to a central server, by remote trained analysts.

 AVIATION FOR WOMEN

-In this international magazine, SIC UAV pilot Nancy Rimm Staples, is highlighted in an article titled “THE POWER OF DRONES, INSPIRATION FROM A MAINE UAS PILOT”. (to read the article, click on the thumbnail to the left or here)
+In this international magazine, SIC UAV pilot Nancy Rimm Staples is highlighted in an article titled “THE POWER OF DRONES, INSPIRATION FROM A MAINE UAS PILOT”. (to read the article, click on the thumbnail to the right or here)

 INSIDE UNMANNED SYSTEMS

 In this national magazine dedicated to UAS, DEEMI was highlighted in a special UAS SEARCH & RESCUE article titled “HELP FROM ABOVE” .
 Article content was provided by DEEMI Director Richard Bowie and Chief UAV pilot Vinal Applebee. (to read the article, click on the thumbnail to the left or here)

-DEEMI and SIC UAV pilot Nancy Rimm Staples were highlighted in an article titled “SEARCH AND RESCUE DRONES TAKE FLIGHT”, in this regional magazine. (to read the article, click on the thumbnail to the left or here)
+DEEMI and SIC UAV pilot Nancy Rimm Staples were highlighted in an article titled “SEARCH AND RESCUE DRONES TAKE FLIGHT”, in this regional magazine. (to read the article, click on the thumbnail to the right or here)